Skip to main content

 Retry Policy

-If your endpoint doesn’t return a 2xx response, Scrip retries with exponential backoff:
+If your endpoint has a retryable failure such as a 5xx response, network error, or timeout, Scrip retries with exponential backoff:

 AttemptDelayCumulative